Azure/aca-dotnet-workshop/docs/aca/03-aca-dapr-integration/index.md

 ### Run Backend API and Frontend Web App locally using Dapr
 You are now ready to run the applications locally using Dapr sidecar in a self-hosted mode.
 There is a VS code extension called [Dapr](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-dapr) which will allow you to run, debug, and interact with Dapr-enabled applications in VS Code.

 1. Lets start by running the Backend Web API service using Dapr.
-From VS Code open a new PowerShell terminal, change the directory in the terminal to folder `TasksTracker.TasksManager.Backend.Api` and run the below command in PS terminal:
+From VS Code open a new PowerShell terminal, change the directory in the terminal to folder `TasksTracker.TasksManager.Backend.Api` and run the below command in PS terminal.
+Remember to replace the place holders with your own values:

     ```powershell
     If you are on .Net 6 or below use the following command: